-MARSHALL, John, (uncle of Thomas Francis Marshall and cousin of Humphrey Marshall
+MARSHALL, John, (uncle of Thomas Francis Marshall; cousin of Humphrey Marshall

 a Representative from Virginia; born in Germantown, Fauquier County,